-The defence protecting the Sewage Treatment Works, asset 121AB901B0802C02, is in fair overall condition but some of the rock armour appears small sized and inadequately interlocked, with movement during storms causing damage to the concrete wall and deck slab during storms.
-Several rocks were on the crest slab similar to previous inspections.
-It is recommended that the armour is reprofiled and topped up with larger armour and better interlock.
+The defence protecting the Sewage Treatment Works, asset 121AB901B0802C02, is in fair overall condition but the rock armour at the toe of the seawall is in poor condition.
+There has been extensive movement of the armour stone and in places this has resulted in sparse protection of the wall.
+The concrete wall and deck slab has been damaged during storms when large rocks and boulders have been washed onto the deck..
+It is recommended that the armour is re-profiled and topped up with larger armour and better interlock.
 There was evidence of damage to the seaward edge of the crest slab and cope blocks along the length of the structure.

 At the south end of this section the rock armour terminates at a concrete groyne which extends from the defence 121AB901B0802C01 to the south, with the toe protected by sheet piles and some rock armour.
-There appeared to be some undercutting and missing masonry which was also noted in the 2016 inspection that should be repaired, re-profiling and topping up of rock armour to the south side is recommended.
+There appeared to be some undercutting and missing masonry which has been noted in previous inspections.
+It is recommended that the groyne is repaired, and rock armour to the south is reinstated and re-profiled..